Broker Misconduct Red Flags

 Investors should be suspicious of communication via personal cell phones or email addresses.
 Firms require brokers to communicate with their customers using official channels to ensure that their recommendations and solicitations comply with securities laws and suitability requirements.

-If a broker solicits their investor for investments outside the firm, they may be attempting to circumvent the firm’s supervision in order to sell their client high-risk, high-commission investments that are not approved by their brokerage firm.
-This is a type of fraud called “selling away.”
+If a broker solicits an investor for investments outside the firm, they may be attempting to circumvent the firm’s supervision to sell their client high-risk, high-commission investments not approved by the brokerage firm.
+This type of broker fraud is called “selling away.”

-If an investor owns shares of a mutual fund, he or she may be entitled to a discount if they buy more shares from that same fund.
-This is called a “breakpoint” discount.
-Brokers are required by FINRA rules to disclose if their client is entitled to a discount.
-FINRA Rule 2342 requires brokers to tell their investors about breakpoint discounts they may be entitled to.
+If an investor owns shares of a mutual fund, they may be eligible for a discount when buying additional shares from the same fund.
+This is a “breakpoint” discount.
+FINRA rules require that brokers disclose discounts their clients qualify for.
+FINRA Rule 2342 requires brokers to inform their investors of any breakpoint discounts.
 Failure to do so is a type of mutual fund fraud.

 UIT Rollovers

-Unit Investment Trusts (UITs) are portfolios of investments offered by a company.
+Unit Investment Trusts (UITs) are portfolios of investments that a company offers.
 They are not actively managed and have maturity dates.
 If an investor wants to “roll over” their investment into a different UIT, they risk incurring unnecessary fees.
 These early rollovers come with significant commissions for the brokers, making them tempting instruments for fraud.

 Certain sales techniques are tell-tale signs of broker fraud: